anycable/docs.anycable.io/docs/realtime-web.md

   connects the two.
 - A **broadcast** is the act of publishing one message to a stream so that every subscribed client receives its own copy.
+- **At-most-once delivery** is the default semantics of a plain WebSocket and of most realtime tools, including Socket.IO and Pusher: each message is sent a single time, and a message published while a client's connection is broken is silently lost.
+- **At-least-once delivery** guarantees that every message eventually reaches its subscriber, which the sender achieves by keeping each message until receipt is acknowledged and retrying when it is not; the price is that a receiver must tolerate an occasional duplicate.
+Socket.IO offers this as an opt-in through acknowledgments and its retries option.
+- **Exactly-once delivery** guarantees that every message arrives, and arrives a single time, which requires deduplication on top of retries; Ably implements it by assigning every message a unique serial number and discarding any resend whose serial it has already seen.
+- **Connection state recovery** is Socket.IO's name for restoring a briefly disconnected client's state, including its subscriptions and the events it missed; Ably calls the same idea resuming a connection, and AnyCable provides it through reliable streams backed by the server's stream history.
 - **[Presence](./anycable-go/presence.md)** is the live roster of clients subscribed to a stream, kept accurate through heartbeats and expiry, and delivered to applications as join and leave events.